Marsons Ltd Q3 FY26: Profit Slump Amid Revenue Decline Raises Concerns

 SELL

 For Fresh Investors: Avoid initiating positions at current levels.
-The combination of stretched valuation (75x P/E, 17.52x P/BV), deteriorating margins, zero institutional support, and bearish technical setup creates an unfavourable risk-reward profile.
-Wait for meaningful correction towards ₹95-105 range before considering entry.
+The combination of stretched valuations (P/E of 72.99x), bearish technical setup, and recent operational weakness creates an unfavourable entry point.
+Wait for either significant price correction (below ₹115) or sustained improvement in quarterly performance with institutional participation before considering investment.

 Note- ROCE= (EBIT - Other income)/(Capital Employed - Cash - Current Investments)